 Lewisham Council also offer advice on how social prescribing can help improve health and wellbeing by connecting you to social activities and services in the borough.
 To visit the Lewisham Council Social Prescribing page – click here.

 Social Prescribers (also known as link workers) can support people living with long term conditions so that they can get access to a variety of support from appropriate sources, whilst freeing up valuable clinical time.
 This can, therefore, reduce demand on already stretched primary care services and allow primary care clinicians to focus on the more complex medical needs of the patient.

-The team currently consists of 6, but will be growing soon.
+The team currently consists of 10:

 The team are pictured above and have the following PCN areas and contact emails:

 - Lewisham Care Partnership – Sophie Thomas: Social Prescribing Lead – Sophie.firstname.lastname@example.org

 - Lewisham Care Partnership – Jonathan Pollock: Social Prescribing Link Worker – email@example.com